pkd2210/dummies-ysws/README.md

 In return for doing this, we will ship you any book you want from [dummies.com](https://www.dummies.com/).

 ## How do I participate?
 To participate, join the [Hack Club Slack](https://hackclub.com/slack) and head to the [#dummies-ysws](https://hackclub.slack.com/archives/C096M3EV67M) channel.
+However, this YSWS is currently a work in progress, so please be patient as we work on it.
+More information will be posted in the channel soon.